 You might want to start by reading an introduction to business leases first.

-Our leases fall neatly into three categories.
 First we have a small number of leases and licences drawn specifically for agricultural use.
-We have an excellent article on choosing between an agricultural lease, a farm business tenancy agreement and a licence.
-I will not add more here.
+We have an excellent article on choosing between when to use an agricultural lease and when to use a licence agreement.

-- extensive sub-letting procedure and conditions (in our standard leases, we assume that you will not want to sublet, only allow assignment);
+- extensive sub-letting procedure and conditions (in our standard leases, we assume that you will not want to allow subletting of the property, only allow assignment).

-- more extensive landlord's warranties: some tenants may demand;
+- more extensive landlord's warranties that some tenants may demand.

 - extensive provisions to cover a situation where the tenant constructs buildings or engages in other development on the land / property.